taeastmo/16BMB_manual/docs/source/operations/item_006_bluediamond.rst

 -----------
 The Java-based HPCAT Bluediamond software is a real-time scan viewer program.
 The user shortcut can be found on the Windows desktop.
-If the software is started fresh, go to \ :menuselection:`Configuration --> open` to open the input configuration file named “16BMB.txt” in the “C:\\HPCAT Software” directory.
+If the software is started fresh, go to \ :menuselection:`Configuration --> open` to open the input configuration file named :file:`16BMB.txt` in the :file:`C:\\HPCAT Software` directory.
 Note that this directory is local, but can be any directory in the network.
-The software is straightforward to use and most of the menu items are self- instructing.
+The software is straightforward to use and most of the menu items are self-instructing.

 Various detectors can be displayed in the scan: